 On his right side he carries a quiver of tiger-skin and on his left side a bow-case made from the skin of a leopard; he rides a red horse.

-Tseu Marpo resides at Samye Monastery in a building where the ancient mask known as the srid-pahi smug-chuh is preserved.
+Tseu Marpo resides at Samye Monastery built by Guru Padmasambhava at VIII century.
+He dwells in a building where the ancient mask known as the srid-pahi smug-chuh is preserved.
 The outer walls of the edifice are covered with red cloth.
 He is expected to exterminate enemies.

 1999, 61 x 43 cm (tib. martan)